SqueezeSAM: User friendly mobile interactive segmentation: Related work

 {\bf Alternative SAM model architectures} have been proposed for faster inference.
 While SAM uses a large vision transformer called ViT-H, MobileSAM uses the ViT-tiny encoder model~\cite{zhang2023_MobileSAM}.
 Others use convolutional encoder models: FastSAM uses a variant of the YOLOv8 encoder architecture~\cite{Jocher2023_YOLOv8, zhao2023_FastSAM}, and NanoSAM uses ResNet18~\cite{he2015_resnet, NanoSAM}.
 EfficientViT uses an encoder that includes transformers and convolutions~\cite{cai2023_efficientvit}.
 To avoid the high cost of training from scratch on the SA-1B dataset, MobileSAM, NanoSAM, and EfficientViT train via distillation from SAM.
 FastSAM trains on a small subset of the SA-1B dataset.

-{\bf Salient Object Detection (SOD)} is the task of predicting a heat map mask of salient and not-salient image regions.\footnote{To dispel a common point of confusion: While object detection typically means bounding boxes, SOD uses masks.} Since 2010, several SOD benchmark datasets have emerged.
+{\bf Salient Object Detection (SOD)} involves predicting a heat map that distinguishes between salient and non-salient image regions. \footnote{To dispel a common point of confusion: While object detection typically means bounding boxes, SOD uses masks.} Since 2010, several SOD benchmark datasets have emerged.
 In most benchmark datasets, humans label the ground-truth masks using a graphical interface~\cite{Movahedi2010_SOD_dataset, wang2017_duts_te, Qiong2013_ECSSD}.
-In other datasets, human eye tracking data is also part of the labeling process, motivated by the idea that what our eyes fixate on must be salient~\cite{li2014_pascal_s, yang2013_dut_omron}.
+Some datasets also incorporate human eye tracking data into the labeling process, based on the premise that areas of fixation are likely to be salient~\cite{li2014_pascal_s, yang2013_dut_omron}.
 Top performing models on SOD benchmarks include R$^3$Net~\cite{Deng2018_r3net}, U$^2$Net~\cite{Qin_2020}, and SSOM~\cite{cui2023_SSOM}.
-SSOM uses SAM to augment salient object detection.
-Related to this, our work uses SOD to augment interactive segmentation.
+Notably, SSOM employs SAM to enhance salient object detection.
+In a related vein, our research utilizes SOD to augment interactive segmentation.